 Workgroup Participants noted in relation to all Modifications, that a Storage discount between 50 and100% is deemed compliant with TAR NC Article 9.

 In relation to Modification 0678I, one Workgroup Participant noted that TAR NC is silent on how to define infrastructure that ends isolation, such as the Moffat IP.
-The Proposer of 0678I provided an overview of external references that highlight GB imports via the Moffat interconnector are the marginal source of Irish gas supplies and therefore in the Proposers view, meet the requirements under Article 9 Paragraph 2.
+The Proposer of 0678I provided an overview of external references that highlight GB imports via the Moffat interconnector are the marginal source of Irish gas supplies and therefore in the Proposer’s view, meet the requirements under Article 9 Paragraph 2.

 Implementation / Effective Dates and Compliance with Article 38